tillmzw/cos/content/posts/32-van-richten.md

 There are no remains of Anastrasya.
 Is she really dead?

-Ilizeiros takes the Sword and a suit of armour, Reese the amulet.
+Ilizeiros takes the Sword and dons a suit of armour, Reese the amulet.
 It is magical and can cast spells.

 The party return to van Richtens tower where they sent Ezmeralda.
 As they arrive, they see her and van Richten arguing.